WorkEric/spweb/docs/UI design/UI Prototype.md

 ## Signup Popup

 The signup page actually is a popup window.
-The user will file out the website url, business email and password to get started
+The user will file out username, the website url, business email and password to get started

 ![SignUp Page](SignUp.png)